hpi-schul-cloud/schulcloud-server/apps/server/doc/decisions.md

 - use serialized mongo-id

 #### Issues
-- no join queries in mongodb
+- no join queries in MongoDB
 - no populate in queries over relations